 In anticipation of all of your New Year’s Resolutions, I thought I would share with you some new ideas on setting goals.

-Throughout history, we have relied on other people to reduce our personal memory load, a phenomenon called transactive memory.
+Throughout history, we have relied on other people to reduce our personal memory load, a phenomenon called Seroquel apotheke.
 If we know that someone else knows a particular piece of information, we don’t have to remember it ourselves.
 We just need to ask them.
 But there is a significant germane load to do this.
 We have to remember who knows what we need, find them, hope they are available, ask them, and process the answer.
 A similar germane load exists when we use reference sources.
 We have to remember what source has the information, go to the library (or our personal bookshelf), get the encyclopedia/dictionary/textbook, look up the information, and process it.

 Transactive memory is a psychological hypothesis first proposed by Daniel Wegner in 1985 as a response to earlier theories of “group mind” such as groupthink.
 A transactive memory system is a mechanism through which groups collectively encode, store, and retrieve knowledge.